cloudmesh/classes/docs/source/overview.rst

 In case you elect a programming project we will assume that you are familiar with the programming languages required as part of the project you suggest.
-We will limit the languages to Python and JavaScript if you like to do interactive vizulisation.
+We will limit the languages to Python and JavaScript if you like to do interactive visualization.
 If you do not know the required technologies, we will expect you to learn it outside of class.
 For example, Python has a reputation for being easy to learn, and those with strong programming background in another